River improvement trusts

 Review of river improvement trusts

-The Department of Regional Development, Manufacturing and Water has started a review of the trusts.
+The Department of Regional Development, Manufacturing and Water is undertaking a review of the trusts.
 This review will examine the environmental outcomes achieved by trusts and how they are being delivered, as well as any barriers to achieving these outcomes.
 This will help the government and stakeholders identify opportunities to deliver these outcomes in a more effective, economical, accountable and transparent way.

 As part of the review, the department will consult with trusts and the organisations that support and work with them to get their input.